Joanne Barker

-Joanne Barker (Lenape, citizen of the Delaware Tribe of Indians) became a faculty member within the American Indian Studies Department at San Francisco State University, in 2003.
+Joanne Barker (Lenape, citizen of the Delaware Tribe of Indians) is a Lenape academic focusing on Indigenous peoples' studies.
+She became a faculty member within the American Indian Studies Department at San Francisco State University, in 2003.
 Much of her work focuses on indigenous feminism and the sovereignty and self determination of indigenous peoples.
 Her work takes a transnational approach, making connections between and across the borders of countries.
 Barker makes historical and scholarly connections between the oppression and resistance of marginalized communities.
 An example of this transnational approach can be seen by the work that Barker has done to show connections in the struggles of Palestinians in Israel and indigenous communities in the United States.

 Education and career

 Joanne Barker received her PhD in the History of Consciousness Department from the University of California, Santa Cruz, in 2000 where she specialized in indigenous jurisprudence, women's/gender studies, and cultural studies.
 Barker is a professor of American Indian Studies at San Francisco State University.